CityOfZion/neon-js/packages/neon-js/src/experimental/README.md

 run();
 ```
-The result of this call will be a transaction id if successful, or an error otherwise.
+The result of this call will be a transaction id if relayed successfully to the network, or an error otherwise.
+A transaction relayed to the network does not guarantee it executed correctly.
+Use the `getApplicationLog` RPC call with
+the transaction id to query the execution state.
+The value under the `vmstate` key should be `HALT`.